 Looking at the standard options, 100 soft enamel pin badges at 13mm to 20mm would come to £163.20.
 If we move the size bracket up to 21mm to 25mm the price updates instantly to £165.60.
 If we go further and move it up to 26mm to 30mm in badge size the price increases to £178.80.
 This continues up to 51mm to 55mm where 100 soft enamel pins with standard options would be £284.40.
 You can see the pattern here.

 How Many Colours To Choose For Your Enamel Pins?

 There is no rule here either!
 You decide, this is your creation!
-As standard, we allow up to 4 colours, if you want to add more you just need to select the drop down menu!
+As standard, we allow up to 4 colours free, if you want to add more you just need to select the drop down menu and selection the number of colours you require!
 Simple!

 If we look at our current selection from above, we had 13mm to 20mm pin badges and the cost was £163.20 as standard.
 If we decide we want to have six different enamel colours in our badge design, the cost would increase to £170.40.
 Each pin badge per piece would be £0.06p extra, multiply by 100 badges and you increase the total by £6 extra.
 Seven colours would be £0.10p per badge extra so we add £10 onto your order